Beavercreek-Robotics/beavercreek-robotics.github.io/docs/quickstart/index.md

 2. Request to join our [Beavercreek Robotics team site](https://github.com/Beavercreek-Robotics)
 3. If you are using a Windows computer, install [TortoiseGit](https://tortoisegit.org/).
 Note that you might need to reboot.
 4. Install one of the VEXcode Options:
   a.
-The [VS Code Extension](https://www.vexrobotics.com/vexcode/vscode-extension) which requires installing [VS Code](https://code.visualstudio.com/)
+The [VS Code Extension](https://www.vexrobotics.com/vexcode/vscode-extension) which requires installing [VS Code](https://code.visualstudio.com/).
+VEX hosts an [installation guide for vscode](https://kb.vex.com/hc/en-us/articles/8608960771092-V5-VS-Code-Installation-Guide).
   b.
 Install the [VEXcode Pro V5](https://www.vexrobotics.com/vexcode/install/v5)

 ## Starting a New Robot Project